Alp Arslan National Drama Theatre

 The Alp Arslan National Drama Theatre of Turkmenistan (Türkmenistanyň Alp Arslan adyndaky milli drama teatry), known as the Alp Arslan National Youth Theatre of Turkmenistan (Alp Arslan adyndaky milli Ýaşlar teatry) until 2015, is located on Archabil avenue of Ashgabat.

 History

 In the past, the theatre was sited in a former cinema building.

+In 2006, the theatre relocated to a new four-storey, 9000 m2, building in the south of Ashgabat.
+It was built by Turkish company GAP Insaat and inaugurated on 21 October 2006.
+The cost of the building was $17 million.